 Robert Mandatta, Editor: Since 1977 I’ve lived off-grid in a 200-year-old farmhouse on Galusha Hill in Topsham, Vermont, looking east to the White Mountains.
 In this remote and peaceful setting I’ve done the most important work of my life in living simply with my wife, Jacqueline Labate, and our eight children, who now are grown.
 As a young family we appeared as the Galusha Hill Storytheatre, performing stories and music for children and adults.
 My novels — as well as a novella for children that Jacqueline and I co-authored and performed — can be found at Sundogstories.
 For many years I also collaborated with Jacqueline on an educational consulting company she started in 1993. offers professional development in mathematics education to schools throughout the US, as well as The Growing Peace Project.

 I began my undergraduate education at Cornell University and ended it at Goddard College where I majored in psychology and law.
 I hold a Master’s degree in mental health law from Vermont College of Norwich University.
 I also completed the legal program at Woodbury College, where in 1980 I began teaching legal and counseling courses that emphasized experiential learning through Vermont internships.

 Twenty years later I taught my first group dynamics course for Community College of Vermont (CCV), which was held inside the former Dale Correctional Center for Women.
 The students included both women prisoners and women living in Central Vermont who elected to attend class in this unusual setting to accommodate the incarcerated students.
-When I started teaching psychology classes at CCV, I discovered its Center for Online Learning at the forefront of progressive adult education in Vermont, so I’m excited about being a part of it.
+When I started teaching psychology classes at CCV, I discovered its Center for Online Learning at the forefront of progressive college education in Vermont, and I’m proud to be part of this dynamic learning community.

 In 2012 CCV contracted with me to create a model Introduction to Psychology online course using open educational resources and multimedia.
 I’ve continued that exciting initiative through this e-journal, Vermont Psychology, inviting my former online students to share their remarkable work with a wider audience, thereby preserving their research for others to reference and build upon.

 I’m delighted to introduce you to the authors of Vermont Psychology.